 What is Spina Bifida?

-Spina Bifida is a congenital developmental disorder characterized by the incomplete closure of the neural tube – also known as a neural tube defect (NTD) – which occurs when the central nervous system (brain and spinal cord) does not form normally in the womb during the early stages of pregnancy.
-This leaves some vertebrae of the spinal open, and occasionally there is also a fluid-filled sac on the spinal cord.
+Spina bifida is a congenital developmental disorder characterized by the incomplete closure of the neural tube, which is also known as a neural tube defect.
+This condition occurs when a baby’s spinal cord does not form normally in the womb during the early stages of pregnancy.
+This leaves some vertebrae of the spinal open.
+Additionally, a fluid-filled sac may be apparent on the child’s back.

-The exact cause of Spina Bifida is still unknown; however, medical research has confirmed a link between a mother’s folate levels prior to pregnancy and the occurrence of Spina Bifida and other related neural tube defects.
-Studies show that consuming .4 mg of folic acid prior to and throughout the first trimester of pregnancy could reduce the incidence of Spina Bifida by up to 75%.
+The exact cause is still unknown.
+However, medical research confirmed a link between a mother’s folate levels prior to pregnancy and the occurrence of spina bifida and other related neural tube defects.

 - Full or partial paralysis